proto-aiken-13/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-success">
 :pencil2: **Purpose:**
-Unmark the attendance of a group of students for that tutorial.
+Unmark the attendance of a group of students for that tutorial.</br>

+This removes the current status marked for the attendance, as well as any participation points inputted for that tutorial across the entire group.
 <br><br>

 ***Format***: `unmarkGroupAtd GROUP t/TUTORIAL`